Hullow/Minishell/Documentation/Shell-functioning.md

 	=> the standard input, standard output, or both of a command shall be considered to be assigned by the pipeline before any redirections

 - The shell shall wait for the last command specified in the pipeline to complete, and may also wait for all commands to complete

+- Execution environment:
+	- A subshell environment shall be created as a duplicate of the shell environment, except that signal traps that are not being ignored shall be set to the default action.
+	- Each command of a multi-command pipeline is in a subshell environment; as an extension, however, any or all commands in a pipeline may be executed in the current environment.
+	- All other commands shall be executed in the current shell environment.

 - Exit Status: the exit status of the last command specified in the pipeline